omarlo66/Predict-Crypto-ML/README.md

 ## Please be aware while using this script it doesn't analyze the news or economic activites which is a main indicator in stock prices and think twice before using this in real-trading to avoid losing money.

+One file is very enough to handle this it's a simple script.
+Open Source 🔓 use it your own but kindly avoid using it for commercial uses.